gameproxy/gameproxy.github.io/help/articles/0011-generalTroubleshooting.md

 On Mozilla Firefox: Follow [this](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache) article.
 Beware that this website is not owned by anyone relating to GameProxy.

 On Safari: Follow [this](https://kb.wisc.edu/page.php?id=45060) article.
 Beware that this website is not owned by anyone relating to GameProxy.

+On Opera: Follow [this](https://pureinfotech.com/clear-cache-cookies-opera/) article.
+Beware that this website is not owned by anyone relating to GameProxy.